jon-harper/OmniBox/docs/bom.md

 date: 2022-05-15
 ---

-The General Components list is a base list common to all builds.
+The Universal Bill of Materials is a base list common to all builds.
 Additional components based on your build configuration are listed separately.

 There are no affiliate links used on this site.